smoca-ag/lightweight-kotlin-redux/README.md

 }
 ```

-In other Redux implementation, a middleware can also return something.
-This is not supported in this implementation, since all work of the store in run on a different thread than the one that called store.dispatch(action)
+In other Redux implementation, a middleware can return a value.
+This is not supported in this implementation, since `dispatch(action)` runs on a differtent thread and can not return anything.

 ## Saga